Skip to main content

 Business Hours Restriction

-Deny access to sensitive resources outside business hours (9 AM - 5 PM, weekdays):
+Deny access to sensitive data outside 9 AM – 5 PM on weekdays.

 {